dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 }
 ```

-### Reading Barcode from an Uploaded File
+### Reading a Barcode from an Uploaded File

-In some cases, you might need to read barcode from an uploaded file.
+In some cases, you might need to read a barcode from an uploaded file.
 Here's how to handle that in your component.

 ```tsx
 import { EnumCapturedResultItemType } from "dynamsoft-core";